ocaml/opam/master_changes.md

 * ◈ New option/command/subcommand
 * [BUG] for bug fixes
 * [NEW] for new features (not a command itself)
+* [API] api updates 🕮
+If there is changes in the API (new non optional argument, function renamed or moved, etc.), please update the _API updates_ part (it helps opam library users)

 ## Version
   *